macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 **html5lib** is a Python library for parsing HTML.
 You can read about the differences among Python parsers in this [Stack Overflow post](https://stackoverflow.com/questions/45494505/python-difference-between-lxml-and-html-parser-and-html5lib-with-beautifu).
 The short answer: Sometimes one parser works better than another. **lxml** is a faster parser than **html5lib**, so if you are churning through a gazillion pages, that might make **lxml** a better choice. **html5lib** is much better at reading badly formatted HTML, however.

 See the BeautifulSoup docs: [Differences between parsers](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#differences-between-parsers).

+## When all else fails

+“If you keep getting blocked by websites and you don’t know why, here’s a checklist you can use ...”
+(Mitchell, page 186).